microsoft/mu_basecore/UnitTestFrameworkPkg/ReadMe.md

     Click "Tools" -> "Run OpenCppCoverage"
     ```

 For Linux, this is primarily leveraged for pipeline builds, but this can be leveraged locally using the
 lcov linux tool, and parsed using the lcov_cobertura python tool to parse it to cobertura xml format.

-- Linux Prerequisite
+* Linux Prerequisite

   ```bash
   sudo apt-get install -y lcov
   python -m pip install --upgrade -r ./pip-requirements.txt stuart_ci_build -c .pytool/CISettings.py  -t NOOPT TOOL_CHAIN_TAG=GCC5 -p MdeModulePkg Open Build/coverage.xml
   ```

-  - How to see code coverage data on IDE Visual Studio Code
+  * How to see code coverage data on IDE Visual Studio Code

-    ```
+    ```bash
     Download plugin "Coverage Gutters"
     Press Hot Key "Ctrl + Shift + P" and click option "Coverage Gutters: Display Coverage"
     ```

 ### Important Note